bravedave/dvc/src/dvc/views/docs/risorsa.md

 #### Connect to a database

 >Note the data folder is created with a .gitignore file, do not upload the data folder to a public repository
 >To save data we will need a database, there are many... *DVC* supports SQLite and that is simple - mysql and mariadb are supported.
+>db_type is the important line - noting it is sqlite, refresh your page and the data file *db.sqlite* is created in the data folder

 * rename src/data/defaults-sample.json to src/data/defaults.json

-db_type is the important line - noting it is sqlite, refresh your page and the data file *db.sqlite* is created in the data folder

 #### Design a Table

 >Our goal is to maintain a table of computer assets, and previously we mentioned the information required to be stored.
 Here the objective is to create a table definition and use *DVC*'s builtin table maintenance system

-> When thinking database/table/records, my preference is to reference DAO - Data Access Objects - and DTO - Data Transition Objects.
+>When thinking database/table/records, my preference is to reference DAO - Data Access Objects - and DTO - Data Transition Objects.
 DAO Objects are intelligent, DTO Objects are simple.
+>*use field types are MySQL, and are converted to SQLite equivalents - for compatibility across database types*

 * Create the folders src/risorsa/dao, and src/risorsa/dao/db
 * Create a file src/risorsa/dao/db/risorsa.php